 Really, this is the only thing you need for fabric softener.
 It softens clothes and is a great to reduce static.
 Just add about 1/2 cup to the rinse cycle and you are done.
 This is probably the cheapest and most environmentally safe fabric softener around.

 Let’s suppose you don’t want to walk around smelling like a salad all the time.
 Yes your clothes are clean and they don’t even have static, but your clothes smell like vinegar.
 That is why most people buy fabric softener, so their clothes will smell good.
-You can add a couple of drops of an essential oil to the vinegar and shake each time before you use it for your own
+You can add a couple of drops of an essential oil like lavender or lemon to the vinegar and shake each time before you use it for your own

 salad dressing fabric softener for your clothes.
-You will smell great and you can experiment with different oils you like to find the perfect fragrance balance for you.
+You will smell great and you can experiment with different essential oils you like to find the perfect fragrance balance for you.

 Homemade Fabric Softener Recipe Recipe 2

 1 Cup Conditioner

 This is a simple recipe I see all over the internet and it is really easy to do.
 The conditioner can add a wonderful scent to making homemade fabric softener.
 Simply pick a conditioner you love and use one cup and mix it with vinegar and water.
 With this recipe I found I had to shake up the bottle right before I used it to make sure the conditioner hasn’t all floated to the top.